 Teaching rates are dependent on length of lesson but my basic rate is £18 per half hour, £27 for 45 mins or £35 per hour.
 The length of the lesson is dependent on level of ability, age of pupil, and your preference!
 As a rough guide I give young beginners 20-30 minute lessons, and advanced/older pupils from 45 minutes to an hour.

 I usually ask for 4 or more lessons payment upfront, but if this is a problem please do discuss it with me.
-I am currently offering a 10th lesson for free if you pay for 9 upfront for your first block of lessons.
+I am currently offering a lesson for free if you pay for 10 in a block, the first time you book.
 (Most pupils pay in blocks of 10 lessons for convenience) I don’t charge if you need to miss a lesson as long as you can give me at least 24 hours notice so I can try and fit someone else in your time slot.
-I am happy to be paid by bank transfer, cash or cheques – whatever suits you!
+I am happy to be paid by bank transfer, cash or cheque – whatever suits you!

 Where do you give lessons?

 I give lessons at my house (17 Avenue Road) in Christchurch.
 There is plenty of parking space on the road outside.

 Unfortunately as my schedule is now quite full I am usually unable to travel to pupils homes as potential lesson time is lost during travel.
 However if you are unable to travel to me and have free time during weekdays before 3pm I may be able to be flexible, please do contact me to discuss options.

 I am currently teaching Monday to Friday from 9am – 7pm.
 I have the most flexibility in times and days before 3pm.

 Do you have gift vouchers for lessons that I can give to friends and family?